 Gum paste daisy makes a great choice for a spring cake.
 This simple, easy and effortless tutorial shares two methods to making these spring gumpaste daisies.
-Whether you are a professional cake decorator or a home baker you will find this tutorial useful with tips and trick on how to use everyday items to create a stunning sugar daisy.
+Whether you are a professional cake decorator or a home baker you will find this tutorial useful.
+In addition, I provide tips and trick on how to use everyday items to create a stunning sugar daisy.

 Nothing says spring better than daisies.
-The moment you see daisies everywhere you know spring is here.
-This wedding cake inspired by the colors of warm sunshine and blooming daisies makes a perfect spring cake.
-Don’t you think?
+So, the moment you see daisies everywhere you know spring is here.
+And, this wedding cake, inspired by the colors of warm sunshine and blooming daisies, makes a perfect spring cake.
+Don't you think?

-This beautiful cake looks really big and colorful but if you look closely you will realize it’s a very easy cake to make.
-The cake is of course airbrushed with these gorgeous colors of red, orange and yellow.
+This beautiful cake looks really big and colorful.
+And yet, it's a very easy cake to make.
+Also, the cake is airbrushed with these gorgeous colors of red, orange and yellow.

 Video - Gumpaste Daisy Flower - Two methods (Save/Pin)

-- Cake – This is four tiers of my Classic Vanilla and Classic Chocolate Cake (from my online shop) but you can use any of my cake recipes from this blog.
+- Cake - This is four tiers of my classic vanilla and classic chocolate cake.
+But, you can also use any of my cake recipes from this blog.

 - Frosting - The top two tiers are frosted with Swiss meringue buttercream and the bottom tow are frosted with ganache.

-- Fondant – I have used Satin Ice fondant here but you can use any of my five different homemade fondant recipes here.
+- Fondant - I have used Satin Ice fondant here.
+But, you can also use any of my five different homemade fondant recipes.

 Gumpaste and Petal Dust

 My gum paste recipe can be found here on my blog.
-You can use commercial gumpaste a well.
+However, you can also use commercial gumpaste.
 Find one that best suits your weather conditions.
-I always use magic colours gels and petals dust and you can find them online in the UK or Europe.
+In addition, I always use Magic Colors gels and petals dust.
+And, you can find them online in the UK or Europe.

 - Gumpaste colors - white and yellow